mariobox/Hugo-Source/content/book/ikigai.md

 I never liked spending money on comfort or luxury that doesn't serve a higher purpose.
 I eat very simply, I sleep simply, I don't need or want much.

- out of  people are relatively ungracious.  out of  say thanks and nothing else.
-But  person out of  winds up becoming something very special and cool.

 I'm not trying to sacrifice and suffer and martyr myself when I help people.
 I ask for feedback.

 Make connecting with people part of my entertainment time.
 You know, when most people are watching TV, I'm reading email, writing email, hopping on the phone with people, answering questions, helping other people do strategy.

 I added a note to my daily checklist for a while, "Reach out to someone".

-Make connecting with people part of your entertainment time.
+<mark>Make connecting with people part of your entertainment time</mark>.

 Start by sending out short (the shorter the better) emails to people who you see saying or doing something cool.
 Even if they don't write back, I guarantee they appreciate it.